wrsmith108/agentic-travel-agent/backend/docs/PROJECT_STATUS.md

 ## Project Overview

 The AI Travel Agent is an intelligent conversational travel assistant that helps users search for flights, monitor prices, and receive alerts when prices drop.
-The MVP implementation is complete with all requested features.
+The MVP features are implemented but require User Acceptance Testing (UAT) for completion.

 ## Completed Work